 Shiley Eye Institute

-UC San Diego Health System is also closely affiliated with the VA San Diego Hospital (La Jolla) and
+UC San Diego Health is also closely affiliated with the VA San Diego Hospital (La Jolla) and

 Rady Children's Hospital.